jhuttner/rtcommit/README.md

 *  Python (I am using 2.6)
 *  Ruby (I am using 1.9.2)
-*  Command-line script for accessing RT (Included in this repository) You'll know it works when you can type 'rt' on the command line and you get an 'rt>' prompt
+*  Command-line script for accessing RT (included in this repository).
+You'll know it works when you can type 'rt' on the command line and you get an 'rt>' prompt:
+		01:~ jhuttner$ rt
+		rt>
 *  An RT credentials file in your home directory.
 		# ~/.rtrc